laravel/docs/requests.md

 #### Retrieving An Input Value

 Using a few simple methods, you may access all user input from your `Illuminate\Http\Request` instance.
-You do not need to worry about the HTTP verb used for the request, as input is accessed in the same way for all verbs.
+You do not need to worry about the HTTP verb used for the request, as input is accessed in the same way for all verbs:

     $name = $request->input('name');

+Alternatively, you may access user input using the properties of the `Illuminate\Http\Request` instance.
+For example, if one of your application's forms contains a `name` field, you may access the value of the posted field like so:

+    $name = $request->name;

 You may pass a default value as the second argument to the `input` method.
 This value will be returned if the requested input value is not present on the request: